vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 ### Identify the Application Load Balancer and Connect to the RedTeam Host

 1. Go to the stack outputs and look for the website URL stored in the **albEndpoint** output value.
 Test access to the site by right clicking and opening in a new tab.
-Note the URL for your site as this will be used throughout this workshp round.
+Note the URL for your site as this will be used throughout this workshop round.

 2. While still in stack outputs, right click the link in **RedTeamHostSession** and open in new tab.
-This will launch an AWS Systems Manager Session Manager to the host you will use to perform add hock scans against your site URL.
+This will launch an AWS Systems Manager Session Manager to the host you will use to perform ad hoc scans against your site URL.

 !!! info "AWS Systems Manager Session Manager"
     Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.
 Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.